isabelaaguiar/ENES247/lab2-7segDisplayofAdders/README.md.md

 #### Prompts

 *A BEL is a [Basic Element of Logic](https://www.rapidwright.io/docs/Xilinx_Architecture.html).
 Start reading the link.
-What is a routing BEL most similar to?*
+What is a routing BEL most similar to?*  A mux

 ![1549369911764](1549369911764.png)

 *What are PIPs?*

+Programmable Interconnect Point.
+They are configurable connections that connect an input pin to an output pin.

 *Can you see a PIP in the device Implementation screen shots above?*

+No

 *What company wrote RapidWright?*

+Xilinx

 *What value is RapidWright adding to Vivado?*

+It allows the user to be able to see and follow the circuit, even the components not being used.

 *Given that there are other products similar to RapidWright from the same company, what does this tell you about the way the company develops software?*

+They have a starting point, and they improve certain points of it to different uses.

 *The always @\* means execute when anything on the right hand side of the equal signs changes.
 What is the only thing on the right hand side of the equal sign?*

+inputs

 *Within the module the lines of code all execute in parallel.
 Within the always begin .. end block, everything executes in sequence like a normal program.
-There are two more begin end blocks associated with if and else.
-What would a line of code look like if there was no begin end block after always, after if or after else?*
+There are two more begin end blocks associated with if and else.*

+*What would a line of code look like if there was no begin end block after always, after if or after else?*

 This project was solved by a Xilinx instructor with the following four modules: